VOGUE: A Multimodal Dataset for Conversational Recommendation in Fashion: Dataset Construction

 \section{Dataset Construction}

-Based on previously described deficiencies of related work, we aim to curate a novel dataset that satisfies the following desiderata: \begin{enumerate} \item \textbf{Multimodal grounding:} Combine text, images, and metadata to situation diaglogues in a realistic setting. \item \textbf{Fashion domain focus:} Address the lack of existing datasets centered on fashion shopping. \item \textbf{Explicit user feedback:} Provide comprehensive and quantitative item-level ratings as well as subjective satisfaction. \item \textbf{User history and profiles:} Include baseline preferences, rationale, and opinions to support personalization. \item \textbf{Organic human--human dialogues:} Collect real conversations rather than synthetic or simulated ones. \end{enumerate}
+Based on previously described deficiencies of related work, we aim to curate a novel dataset that satisfies the following desiderata: \begin{enumerate} \item \textbf{Multimodal grounding:} Combine text, images, and metadata to situate dialogues in a realistic setting. \item \textbf{Fashion domain focus:} Address the lack of existing datasets centered on fashion shopping. \item \textbf{Explicit user feedback:} Provide comprehensive and quantitative item-level ratings as well as subjective satisfaction. \item \textbf{User history and profiles:} Include baseline preferences, rationale, and opinions to support personalization. \item \textbf{Organic human--human dialogues:} Collect real conversations rather than synthetic or simulated ones. \end{enumerate}

 To meet these desiderata, we designed \vogue as six independent conversational recommendation trials between paired participants.
 We refer to the recommender as the \textbf{Assistant} and the user as the \textbf{Seeker}.
-Each trial centered on a contextualized fashion scenario (e.g., shoes for a rainy fall farm visit or a top for a winter office day), giving the Seeker a temporary decision-making goal.
+Each trial centered on one of 6 unique and orthogonal fashion scenarios, giving the Seeker a temporary decision-making goal.
+The full scenarios are included in the dataset repository\footnote{The complete \vogue dataset is available at \href{https://github.com/D3Mlab/vogue}{https://github.com/D3Mlab/vogue} }.

 In each scenario, participants shared a catalog of 12 candidate items drawn from Amazon.ca, spanning outerwear, layering pieces, and shoes.
 Each item included images and collated metadata (name, description, review score, review summary).
+Visual grounding is intrinsic to fashion recommendation, since many critical attributes such as style, silhouette, and overall aesthetic are appearance-dependent.
+As a result, the task is inherently multimodal and cannot be reduced to a purely textual setting without changing its nature.

-To reduce cognitive load, descriptions and reviews were \textsc{GPT-4o-mini} summarized, while size, fit, color, and price were omitted, and participants were asked not to anchor on them.
+To reduce cognitive load, descriptions and reviews were summarized by \textsc{GPT-4o-mini}, while size, fit, color, and price were omitted, and participants were asked not to anchor on them.

 Throughout the study, the catalog comprised 36 items (12 per scenario) plus 40 additional items used for fashion profiles.
 The Seeker’s task was to articulate needs and select an item, while the Assistant guided preference elicitation and made recommendations.